The best front garden ideas combine planting and practicality to create an inviting entrance to your home, and set the scene for what lies beyond.

 14. Use symmetry to define your front garden

 Symmetry and structure are key when it comes to designing a smart front garden.
 Get the structure right and the rest is easy.
 Well-defined flower beds, solid planting and straight lines are a good starting point.

 Plant a structure of evergreens as the backbone and use low box hedging as the signature look.
 Break up the planting with sections of gravel to create variety rather than a repetitive stretch of hard landscaping.

 Smart front porch lighting ideas can be used to illuminate steps and paths, as well as areas around the house to welcome guests and deter intruders.

 Consider fitting LEDs on step risers, and light paths with small spots.
 Garden security lighting in entrances can be spotlights or lamps with a motion-sensor that turns on as people approach.
 Floodlights are really only suitable for large properties or long drives.

-How can I make my front garden look nice?
+How do I make my front garden nice?